akaLittleGrass/JS-NLP/README.md

 # JS-NLP
-Natural language processing based on word vectors,used tf.js
+Natural language processing based on word embedding, used tensorflow.js.

 View the network and do prediction in browser:
 ```bash